 We are always pleased to show new parents around the school -please telephone to arrange a mutually convenient time.
+During the Covid pandemic we are supporting virtual visits or outside the school day.

-We admit 4 year old children into our Reception classes in September of each year.
-All children who have had their 4th birthday before 1 September will be offered a full time place at school.
+We admit 4-year-old children into our Reception classes in September of each year.
+All children who have had their 4th birthday before 1 September will be offered a full-time place at school.
 Parents may of course exercise their right for a child not to commence full time schooling until they are 5.

 As a school which caters for Service families, children between the ages of 4 and 11 arrive and leave at any time during the school year.
 We have a good understanding of what it means to change schools frequently, and our aim is to provide a stable and secure environment for all children whilst they are in our care.
 We quickly assess new pupils who transfer to us from other schools, and support them well as they settle in.
 They fit in and make friends quickly.
-During outgoing transition we also liaise with new schools and Local Authorities to ensure children's needs will be met.
+During outgoing transition, we also liaise with new schools and Local Authorities to ensure children's needs will be met.